 Michigan also allows its residents to cultivate marijuana at home for personal medical and recreational uses.
 Michiganders may grow up to 12 plants at home and possess the harvest of these plants, up to 10 ounces.
 Patients intending to grow cannabis at home must state that on their applications for medical marijuana identification cards.
 From plants grown for personal and recreational purposes, adults may give away small quantities of marijuana grown for personal use but must not sell them to others without a license.

-Michigan legalized medical marijuana on November 4, 2008 with the passage of Proposal 1, also known as the Michigan Compassionate Care Initiative/mileg.aspx?page=getObject&objectName=mcl-Initiated-Law-1-of-2008).
+Michigan legalized medical marijuana on November 4, 2008 with the passage of Proposal 1, also known as the Michigan Compassionate Care Initiative or Michigan Medical Marijuana Initiative.
 This initiative allowed seriously and terminally ill patients in the state to use and possess up to 2.5 ounces of marijuana as long as they can obtain the approval of state-licensed physicians.
 However, Proposal 1 did not spell out a provision for the creation of medical marijuana dispensaries in the state.
 While some dispensaries began operating following the legalization of medical marijuana, it was not until 2016 that Michigan got a law codifying the legality of these dispensaries and provided a framework for regulating them.

 Just as Michigan was the first Midwestern state to legalize medical marijuana, it also became the first one to legalize recreational marijuana.
 On November 6, 2018, residents of the state voted to legalize adult-use cannabis.
-The resulting Michigan Regulation and Taxation of Marihuana Act (MRTMA) allowed residents aged 21 and above to possess and consume up to 2.5 ounces of marijuana in public and up to 10 ounces at home.
+The resulting Michigan Regulation and Taxation of Marihuana Act (MRTMA) allowed residents aged 21 and above to possess up to 2.5 ounces of marijuana in public and up to 10 ounces at home for consumption.
 The Act also allowed residents to grow and process up to 12 marijuana plants at home.

 Since legalization, medical and adult-use marijuana has improved Michigan's economy by bringing additional revenue from taxes and licensing fees and by providing new jobs in the state.
-According to a 2020 cannabis industry job report, Michigan ranked sixth in the nation by the number of people employed in its marijuana industry.
-By the end of the year, 18,078 people worked in marijuana establishments in the state with about half of them joining in 2020 alone.
-Total cannabis sales for the year was also estimated at $1 billion dollars.
+According to a 2022 cannabis industry job report, Michigan ranked third in the nation by the number of people employed in its marijuana industry.
+As of January 2022, 31,152 people worked in marijuana establishments in the state.
+More than 13,000 new employees joined the cannabis industry in 2021 thanks to an 81% cannabis sales growth experienced in the same year.

-The MRA publishes monthly reports detailing sales figures and licensing revenues for marijuana in the state.
-The reports show that Michigan generated over $1.7 million from licensing fees from medical marijuana dispensaries and growers and over $2.7 million from licensing fees from recreational marijuana in December 2020.
-In June 2021, total licensing revenues from medical and recreational marijuana were $2.55 million and $4.9 million respectively.
+The CRA monthly statistical reports reveal details of sales figures and licensing revenues for marijuana in the state.
+In the October 2021 reports, Michigan generated over $1.5 million from licensing fees from medical marijuana dispensaries and growers; over $5.6 million from licensing fees from recreational marijuana.
+Licensing revenues generated in October 2022 include $507,746 through the Medical Marijuana Facility Licensing and $3,894,154 through the Adult-Use Establishment Licensing.
 While the state spends some of the revenue from licensing fees to administer its marijuana programs and enact marijuana laws, the cost of administration has always been lower than the revenue generated from licensing and renewal of marijuana establishments in the state

 Before the marijuana use and possession were legalized in the entire state, some municipalities were already relaxing cannabis prohibition and awarding smaller fines for those caught in possession of marijuana.
 The most notable example is Ann Arbor.
 The city is credited with the most lenient marijuana laws in the country even in the 1970s.
 A 1972 city council decision backed by a 1974 voter referendum made possessing small amounts of marijuana in Ann Arbor a civil infraction rather than a felony.
 A 2004 referendum relaxed the rules further for medical marijuana use.